Finns Party: 2010s

+2020s

+In between 2019–2022, Finns party MP and later Minister of Economic Affairs Vilhelm Junnila made four budgetary motions in order to support Veljesapu-Perinneyhdistys, a Finnish organization that cherishes the heritage of the Finnish volunteers in the Waffen-SS.
+Junnila wrote in his motion, that the support would be "for the promotion of balanced historical research".
+In 2020, a number of members of the Finns party in parliament criticised the Research Council of Finland for funding the research on the Holocaust of historian and Green League candidate Oula Silvennoinen at the University of Helsinki.
+According to Der Spiegel, three Finns party ministers supported a motion to provide funding for SS veterans association for a "counter-study" in response to accusations of Finnish SS men having participated in the Holocaust.

-Finns party politicians have frequently supported far-right and neo-nazi movements such as the Finnish Defense League, Soldiers of Odin, Nordic Resistance Movement (NRM), Rajat Kiinni (Close the Borders), and Suomi Ensin (Finland First).
-An anti-mosque demonstration was supported by the youth branch of the PS, whose chairman, Jarmo Keto, said that, "Islam as an ideology is responsible for many conflicts and terror attacks.
-Thus such a mosque project is an irresponsible idea."
-There have been numerous cases where members of the Finns Party have attracted criticism from the other parties and antifascists for attending events organized by or with the NRM.
-Several members of the Finns Party took part in an event where the participants shot and threw knives at targets, using photos of members of the Rinne Cabinet and attended an event commemorating Eugen Schauman who assassinated Nikolay Bobrikov.
+Finns Party politicians have frequently supported anti-Muslim movements such as the Finnish Defense League, Soldiers of Odin, Nordic Resistance Movement (NRM), Rajat Kiinni (Close the Borders), and Suomi Ensin (Finland First).
+An anti-mosque demonstration was supported by the youth branch of the PS, whose chair, Jarmo Keto, said that, "Islam as an ideology is responsible for many conflicts and terror attacks.
+Thus such a mosque project is an irresponsible idea".

+Members of the Finns Party have attracted criticism from the other parties and antifascists for attending events organized by or with the NRM.
+Two municipal-level politicians of the Finns Party have taken part in an event where the participants shot and threw knives at shooting targets, using photos of members of the Rinne Cabinet.